ConorWarrilow/Academic-Success-Analysis/readme.md

 Several Integer columns appear appropriate for one-hot-encoding.

 ### Target Class Imbalance
-The target classes are imbalanced, although it's unlikely to be problematic.
-Various Undersampling/oversampling techniques such as SMOTE could be explored.
+The target classes are imbalanced, as can be seen in the below plot.

 <details>
   <summary>$${\color{#72B3A2}\text{View Class Imbalance}}$$</summary>